carlosug/bags/_episodes/01-run-quit.md

 *   The JupyterLab server does the work and the web browser renders the result.
 *   You will type code into the browser and see the result when the web page talks to the JupyterLab server.

+## Why I need to learn how to code?

+Video or article about how to code!

 > ## JupyterLab?
 What about Jupyter notebooks?
 >